How to Write the Dartmouth Supplemental Essays 2024–2025

 These outlines are just examples, not suggestions or prescriptions.
 Before writing this essay, consider writing your own outline so that you can be sure you incorporate all of the important elements into your essay.

 Option B: “Be yourself,” Oscar Wilde advised.
 “Everyone else is taken.”
 Introduce yourself.
-(200-250 words)
+(250 words or fewer)

 What Do You Do?

-The following six essay prompts are diverse and creative, but each comes down to the same core: what do you do?
+The following seven essay prompts are diverse and creative, but each comes down to the same core: what do you do?
 This question could apply to your academic life, your extracurricular activities, your community service, your family obligations, what you do for fun, or some combination.
 It can also apply to what you will do in the future (and how you are currently preparing to do those things in the future).

 1. Option A is the broadest and should be chosen if you feel like you have a good sense of a cohesive answer already that doesn’t quite fit with the other prompts.

-2. Option B might be best suited to students who are engaged in civic or community service and wish to continue impacting society, though bear in mind that the prompt can be read expansively.
+2. Option B might be best suited to students who are engaged in civic or community service and wish to continue impacting society, though bear in mind that the prompt can be interpreted expansively.

 Option A: What excites you?
-(200-250 words)
+(250 words or fewer)

 This essay prompt gives you a broad canvas to paint upon—which means you especially need to make sure your composition is cohesive!
 When writing your response to this prompt, you might want to start by focusing on a specific 2-4 activities, topics, ideas, etc. that excite you.
 If possible, draw a thread between the different items you list.